 Research strategies and resources for the staying power of your new venture

 1. There is one good resource to start with that will help you address these factors, including operating costs, etc..
 It’s industry Canada’s Financial Performance Data database (formerly known as the SME Benchmarking Tool).
-Review the New Venture Course Guide on Estimating Costs to get a step-by-step guide to using this resource.
+Review the Estimating Costs section of the New Venture Integrated Guide to get a step-by-step guide to using this resource.

 3. Finally, consider Primary Research

 - Contact relevant businesses directly to confirm your estimates re: startup and operating costs

 As Don Debelak states, ". . .by selling to the same customer, you will save yourself a lot of money, which allows you to make more money per sale and stay in business longer."
 As a result, try to sell different products to the same customer.